 - A Community Calendar

-If you have wondered how to help, won’t you consider a monetary gift to support one of our community members?
+If you have wondered how to help, won’t you consider a monetary gift help offset prayer ministry fees for one of our survivors?
 Please note on your check ‘Adopt-A-Survivor’.
 Please contact our office by phone (231-745-0500) or click here to email if you would like more information.

-Thank you for your support of our C.A.R.E.
-Community.
+Thank you for your support of C.A.R.E. and those we minister to.